AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 }
 ```

-^ Briefly walk through this example for testing successful registration and call out especially how verbose this is.
+^ Given how the Espresso docs are written, this is how someone might write a test.
+Briefly walk through this example for testing successful registration and call out especially how verbose this is.

 ---